RazvanBengaGemini/Swift-Style-Guide/index.md

 ### Generic type paramateres and associated types

-Use one or two uppercase letters such as T, U, or VM.
+Use one or max two uppercase letters such as T, U, or VM.

 **Preferred:**
 ```